 In Florida, who can be a medical marijuana patient's qualified legal representative?

 The following people can be a qualified medical marijuana patient's legal representative in the State of Florida:

-- a legal guardian acting pursuant to a court's authorization as required under section 744.3215(4) of the Florida Statutes.
+- A legal guardian pursuant to a court's authorization as required under section 744.3215(4) of the Florida Statutes.

-- a healthcare surrogate acting pursuant to the qualified patient's written consent or a court's authorization as required under section 765.113 of the Florida Statutes.
+- A healthcare surrogate pursuant to the qualified patient's written consent or a court's authorization as required under section 765.113 of the Florida Statutes.

 If I have one of the qualifying medical conditions for medical marijuana, am I automatically certified for a prescription?

 No. Before you can enroll in Florida’s medical marijuana program, you must be evaluated by a physician who is licensed and certified by Florida's Department of Health as a medical marijuana doctor.
 Dr. Friedman is certified by the State of Florida as a medical marijuana doctor.

 If I have a medical marijuana prescription or license from another state, can I use it in Florida?